Observability Needs an Architecture Reset

 Standard query and ingest protocols.
 Your existing dashboards, alerts, and instrumentation should just work.

 Oodle isn’t a lift-and-shift of an on-prem database into the cloud.
-Every layer was designed for object storage and elastic compute from day one.
+Every layer was designed for object storage and on-demand compute from day one.

 Oodle Architecture Overview